 What Are the Symptoms of an Achilles Tendon Injury?

 There are various types of injuries that can affect the Achilles tendon.
 The two most common injuries are Achilles tendinitis and ruptures of the tendon.

 Achilles tendon injuries are diagnosed by a thorough physical evaluation, which can include an MRI.
 Treatment involves rest, physical therapy, and in some cases, surgery.
 However, various preventative measures can be taken to avoid these injuries, such as:

 If you have any questions please feel free to contact one of our offices located in Brighton and Greece of Rochester, NY .
-We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.
+We offer the newest diagnostic tools and technology to treat your foot and ankle needs.

 Sever's disease often occurs in children and teens.
 If your child is experiencing foot or ankle pain, see Massimo Pietrantoni, DPM from Rochester Podiatry, LLP.
 Our doctor can treat your child’s foot and ankle needs.

 Sever’s disease is also known as calcaneal apophysitis, which is a medical condition that causes heel pain I none or both feet.
 The disease is known to affect children between the ages of 8 and 14.

 Sever’s disease occurs when part of the child’s heel known as the growth plate (calcaneal epiphysis) is attached to the Achilles tendon.
 This area can suffer injury when the muscles and tendons of the growing foot do not keep pace with bone growth.
 Therefore, the constant pain which one experiences at the back of the heel will make the child unable to put any weight on the heel.
 The child is then forced to walk on their toes.